Easy lamb shoulder chop recipe you can make year-round. Enjoy different flavor profiles by switching up the marinade ingredients and sides.

 Go straight to the Recipe Card or Read on for relevant tips and step by step pictures (about 2 mins)

 Lamb shoulder chops require significantly shorter cooking time than other cuts.
 The easiest and fastest method to prepare them is to cook them on the stove top in a heavy bottomed skillet (such as cast iron) or a grill-pan.

-There are two types of lamb chops depending on which part of the animal’s shoulder they are cut from – blade chops and arm chops.
+There are two types of lamb chops depending on which part of the animal’s shoulder they are cut from – arm chops and blade chops.

 Step by Step Process

-If you don’t have the time – nicely season the chops with salt and pepper on each side before cooking them.
+If you don’t have the time – nicely season the room temperature chops with kosher salt and pepper on each side before cooking them.
 You can add cumin, garlic powder etc. to the salt and pepper or use your favorite premixed seasoning.

 Step 2.
 Heat a 10 or 12 inch skillet over medium-high heat for about 3 minutes.
 Add about a tablespoon of olive or vegetable oil.
 Alternatively, heat a grill-pan and generously brush it with oil.

 Next place the chops in the skillet (or grill-pan) and cook for 3 to 4 minutes per side, depending on how big and thick they are.
 Flip only once and do not futz with the temperature:).

 TIP: Normally a marinade should be completely scraped off the chops before placing them in the pan, especially if on the acidic side.
 With this particular marinade we kept some of the bits of shallot, minced cloves garlic, rosemary, and preserved lemon on the meat’s surface for the desirable aromas they released in contact with the hot skillet.
 Once they began to char we simply scraped them off.